Upgrading to conan 1.0¶

 arch_target.
 They are automatically removed from the

-self.info.include_build_settings()method (call it in your
+self.info.include_build_settings()method (call it from your

 Please don’t use cross-build settings